 Designer: Robert Scot

-Edge: Lettered - FIFTY CENTS OR HALF A DOLLAR, ornaments between words vary
+Edge: Lettered - "HUNDRED CENTS ONE DOLLAR OR UNIT" (ornaments between words vary)

 Flowing Hair Mintage

 The silver dollar was intended to be the cornerstone of the U.S. monetary system.

 It was a display of America's ability to produce a silver coin similar to the Spanish pieces of eight.

 On the obverse of the nations first silver dollar, Liberty is portrayed as a young

 woman with her head held high and her hair, unfettered, flowing down her back.
 The

 word "LIBERTY" is at twelve o'clock and the date is at six o'clock.
 Fifteen six

 pointed stars complete the circle around a dentilled rim.